IntelliTect/Coalesce.Vue.Template/README.md

 # Coalesce Vue Dotnet CLI Template

-This template will set up a barebones Coalesce solution using the Vue generators which you can build your app upon.
+This template will set up a bare-bones Coalesce Vue solution which you can build your app upon.

-For more information on Coalesce, visit: [http://coalesce.intellitect.com/](http://coalesce.intellitect.com/)
+For more information on Coalesce, visit: [https://github.com/IntelliTect/Coalesce](https://github.com/IntelliTect/Coalesce)

-For the Coalesce source code, visit: [https://github.com/IntelliTect/Coalesce](https://github.com/IntelliTect/Coalesce)

 ## Template Installation